How To Avoid Ironing Like a Champ

 Learn from my mom’s mistakes The longer clothes are scrunched up in a heap, the more wrinkly they’ll get.
 If possible, don’t put your clean, easily wrinkled clothes in a hamper at all.
 Hang them on a drying rack or from a hanger to dry and transfer directly to your closet.

 When it comes to wrinkles, your clothes get much more wrinkled from washing than it does from anything else.
 Instead of washing something that looks and smells clean, try this trick: spritz high tension areas like bunged out knees or elbows with a little water and hang to dry.
 This saves me from over-washing all the time and it really works!
 To ease even more wrinkles out, try a wrinkle release spray or make your own with 1 cup of water plus 1 tsp of liquid fabric softener.
-Another tip I give my custom bridal clients is to hang their dress near the shower while they have a hot shower.
+Another tip I give my custom bridal clients is to hang their dress in the washroom while they have a hot shower.
 The steam helps smooth things out surprisingly well!

 Personally, I love natural fibres and don’t mind a few light creases.
 Instead of avoiding them altogether, I spritz them with water to ease out the big folds.
 I never iron linen perfectly flat.
 That just emphasizes every little crease that will 100% show up the second you bend down to pick up your kid’s toy or sit in your car.
 Better to accept that linen will always have small creases throughout and move on.